 Join a Dynamic Community of Global Economics Professionals

 Majoring or minoring in economics at DU gives you access to robust knowledge and practical skills, mentorship from world-class faculty and a wealth of opportunities to gain real-world experience.
-Graduate students in economics can advance their understanding of the world's most complex financial systems, developing an intellectual toolkit that will prepare you for career success across the private, nonprofit and government sectors.
+Graduate students in economics can advance their understanding of the world's most complex financial systems, developing an intellectual toolkit including quantitative analysis, policy analysis and mathematical modeling that will prepare them for career success across the private, nonprofit and government sectors.